 In addition to giving us firsthand access to rGya dmar ba’s own philosophical position, the dBu ma de kho na nyid also offers a fascinating glimpse into the active intellectual environment of 11th/12th-century Tibet, as rGya dmar ba discusses the views of a number of previous scholars whose works are otherwise not extant.
 This aspect of the text would have remained quite obscure were it not for the numerous interlinear notes on the manuscript, which in all evidence were written by a well-informed reader or a diligent student.
 These notes provide the kind of information that would be expected in an oral teaching.
 They shed light on the structure of rGya dmar ba’s exposition (rGya dmar ba’s use of explicit sa bcad divisions is limited), and provide glosses, examples and additional explanations.
-Moreover, they identify by name the various (inter)locutors in the discussions featured in rGya dmar ba’s work.
+Moreover, they frequently identify by name the various (inter)locutors in the discussions featured in rGya dmar ba’s work.

 Moreover, the text would hardly be intelligible were it not for the interlinear notes.
 A mere superficial look at our translation (where the translation of the notes appear in orange) suffices to grasp how extensive they are.
 However, not all portions of the text are equally annotated – it remains to be seen whether this is because some portions are “easier” than others, or if it is a matter of the specific interests of the annotator.

 |B.||Statement of purpose||1b1|

-|2.||Introductory discussion: The three characteristics within the Two Truths and the division of provisional and definitive meaning||1b2–2a8|
+|C.||The three characteristics within the Two Truths and the division of provisional and definitive meaning||1b2–2a8|

-|3.||Explanation of the division of the Two Truths||2a8–29a5|
+|D.||Explanation of the division of the Two Truths||2a8–29a5|

-|3.I||Basis of the division into Two Truths (dbye baʾi gzhi)||2a8|
+|I||Basis of the division into Two Truths (dbye baʾi gzhi)||2a8|

-|3.II||Meaning of the division into Two Truths (dbye baʾi don)||2b1–5a8|
+|II||Meaning of the division into Two Truths (dbye baʾi don)||2b1–5a8|

-|3.III||Meaning of the terms (ming gi don)||5a8–7a6|
+|III||Meaning of the terms (ming gi don)||5a8–7a6|

-|3.IV||Specification of the number (grangs nges pa)||7a6–8a6|
+|IV||Specification of the number (grangs nges pa)||7a6–8a6|

 |V||Definitions of the Two Truths (mtshan nyid)||8a6–15a7|

-|3.V.1||Explicit definiens of the Two Truths (bden gnyis mtshan nyid dngos)||8a6–9b3|
+|1||Actual definitions of the Two Truths (bden gnyis mtshan nyid dngos)||8a6–9b3|

-|3||Definitions of the respective kinds of conventional (kun rdzob kyi rnam par dbye baʾi mtshan nyid)||9b3–10a6|
+|3||Definitions of the respective kinds of conventional (kun rdzob kyi rnam par dbye baʾi mtshan nyid)||9b5–10a6|

-|3.V.3||What has the definiens (mtshan nyid dang ldan pa)||10a6–15a7|
+|4||What has this definition (mtshan nyid dang ldan pa)||10a6–15a7|

-|3.VI||Valid cognition determining that the definiens applies (tshad ma)||15a7–29a5|
+|VI||Valid cognition determining that the definiens applies (tshad ma)||15a7–29a5|